Case v. Montana: Factual background

-In September 2021, William Trevor Case was at home in Bozeman, Montana, during what his partner reported as a mental health crisis.
+In September 2021, William Trevor Case was at home in Anaconda, Montana, during what his partner reported as a mental health crisis.
 She called 911 saying Case was suicidal, describing a loud "click" like a gun and then silence on the line.
 Officers arrived and tried repeatedly to call out and make contact, but received no response.
-Concerned someone inside might be hurt or dead, they entered the home without a warrant under the "emergency aid" exception to the Fourth Amendment.
-Inside, police found Case conscious and uninjured, but also observed evidence of methamphetamine.
+Concerned someone inside might be hurt or dead, they entered the home about 40 minutes after they first arrived without a warrant under the "emergency aid" exception to the Fourth Amendment.
+The officers announced themselves upon entry to the home.
+In an upstairs bedroom, Case emerged from a closet with a handgun, leading one officer to shoot Case in the abdomen.

 Legal background

-After the warrantless entry, Case was charged with drug offenses based on the methamphetamine evidence found in his home.
+After the warrantless entry, Case was charged with felony assault of a police officer.
 He filed a motion to suppress, arguing that the police violated his Fourth Amendment rights because they entered without a warrant or probable cause of any actual emergency.
 The Montana trial court denied the motion, holding that officers had an objectively reasonable belief that someone inside needed emergency aid.
 Case was convicted.
 He appealed to the Montana Supreme Court, which affirmed the trial court’s ruling.
-That court applied the “emergency aid” exception as articulated in past U.S. Supreme Court decisions, holding that officers do not need probable cause of an actual emergency, only an objectively reasonable basis to believe someone needs help.
+That court applied the "emergency aid" exception as articulated in past U.S. Supreme Court decisions, holding that officers do not need probable cause of an actual emergency, only an objectively reasonable basis to believe someone needs help.

 Supreme Court

 On December 4, 2024, Case petitioned the United States Supreme Court for review.
 On June 2, 2025, the Court granted certiorari.
-The matter was heard during the Court's October 2025 term, with a decision expected by the summer of 2026.
+A decision was rendered on January 14, 2026.